wearetheroyals/headless-wp-starter/README.md

 **Docker Caching**

-In some cases, you need to delete the `wp-headless` image (not only the container) and rebuild it.
+In some cases, you need to delete the `wp-headless` and `frontend` images (not only the container) and rebuild it.

 **CORS errors**